 What is the impact of KRS 403.270?

 Has the law changed anything?
 Yes!
-Since the law was enacted, we have seen a substantial impact on the willingness of parents to negotiate and mediate child custody and timesharing issues.
-In the past, parents would spend thousands of dollars litigating the issue in hopes of keeping the other parent from sharing custody and equal time with their children.
+Since the law was enacted, we have seen a substantial impact on the willingness of parents to negotiate and mediate child custody and timesharing issues (shared parenting).
+In the past, the standard is parents would spend thousands of dollars litigating the issue in hopes of keeping the other parent from sharing custody and equal time with their children.

 The new law discourages this behavior.
 In the past many parents were inclined to believe that one party or the other stood a greater chance of being awarded custody and timesharing.
 Because of that ill-conceived notion, one parent would generally threaten to litigate the matter to the fullest extent.
 This parent would resist negotiating an agreement or attending mediation.
 With a presumption of joint custody, I have found that parents are less likely to seek full, sole custody.

 That is not to say that you should not seek full custody.
 If your child’s other parent is a danger to your child or refuses to properly parent, you should absolutely seek full custody.
-Remember, the presumption of joint custody is “rebuttable,” meaning the Family Court hearing your case has discretion to award sole custody if the facts warrant it.
+There are many factors to consider when doing a custodial battle.
+Remember, the presumption of joint custody is “rebuttable,” meaning the Family Court hearing your case has discretion to award sole custody if the facts warrant it pursuant to the law.

 Discuss your case with a lawyer today!

 Are you engaged in a custody battle?
-Have an experienced family law attorney review your case.
-Call our office today for a free consultation!
+Have an experienced family law attorney review your case in person and determine custody in accordance with the law.
+You can also talk about divorce, and other legal matters.
+Call our office today for a free consultation for your new chapter in life!
 859-636-6803.

 Are you also concerned about your child’s other parent?
-CLICK HERE to read our post about requesting the Family Court to order they submit to a drug test.
+CLICK HERE to read our post about requesting the Family Court to order them to submit to a drug test.